 A Framework for Assessing the Systemic Risk of Major Financial Institutions

-In this paper we propose a framework for measuring and stress testing the systemic risk for a group of major financial institutions.
+In this paper we propose a framework for measuring and stress testing the systemic risk for a group of major commercial banks and investment banks.
 The systemic risk is measured by the price of insurance against financial distresses, which is based on ex ante measures of default probabilities of individual banks and forecasted asset return correlations.
 Importantly, using realized correlations estimated from high-frequency equity return data can significantly improve the accuracy of forecasted correlations.
 In addition, our stress testing methodology, as an integrated micro-macro model, takes into account dynamic linkages between the health of major US banks and the macro-financial condition.
-Our results suggest that the insurance premium to protect against losses that equal or exceed 15% of total liabilities of 12 major US financial firms stands at 110 billion in March 2008 and has a projected upper bound of 250 billion in July 2008.

 JEL Classification: G21, G28, G14, C13

 Suggested Citation: Suggested Citation